 Make the Sauce

-Combine ponzu sauce, honey, remaining miso paste, half the green onions (reserve remaining for garnish), garlic, 1 tsp. olive oil, Sriracha (to taste), and a pinch of salt and pepper in a mixing bowl.
+Combine ponzu sauce, honey, remaining miso paste, Sriracha (to taste), half the green onions (reserve remaining for garnish), garlic, 1 tsp. olive oil, and a pinch of salt and pepper in a mixing bowl.
+Stir until miso paste is dissolved.

 Cook the Salmon

-Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.
+Place a medium non-stick pan over medium heat and add 2 tsp. olive oil.
 Add salmon, skin side up, to hot pan.
-Cook undisturbed until browned, 3-4 minutes.
+Cook undisturbed until browned, 4-6 minutes.

-Flip, reduce heat to medium, and cook until firm and salmon reaches a minimum internal temperature of 145 degrees, 3-4 minutes.
+Flip and cook until firm and salmon reaches a minimum internal temperature of 145 degrees, 4-6 minutes.

 Remove from burner.